raspberrypi/documentation/configuration/wireless/access-point.md

 ```
 sudo systemctl stop hostapd
 ```
 Bridging creates a higher-level construct over the two ports being bridged.
-It is the bridge that is the network device, so we need to stop the `eth0` and `wlan0` ports being allocated IP addresses by the dhcp client on the Raspberry Pi.
+It is the bridge that is the network device, so we need to stop the `eth0` and `wlan0` ports being allocated IP addresses by the DHCP client on the Raspberry Pi.

 ```
 sudo nano /etc/dhcpcd.conf